zakk-h/vlp/src/info/parkintro.md

 <a href="http://friendsofthevaldeserec.org/" target="_blank">Friends of the Valdese Rec</a>
 volunteer organization.

+To donate to build a **150 foot suspension bridge** connecting McGalliard Falls and Valdese Lakeside Park <a href="http://friendsofthevaldeserec.org/donate-2" target="_blank">tap here to donate.</a>

+Donations are accepted through Facebook, Paypal, Mail, or a Stock donation.

+You are viewing the Adventure Trail map.
 Below are descriptions of each trail.
 Click on the trail to see more information.

 <details>